wasp-lang/wasp/web/docs/deploying.md

 In the future, the plan is to have Wasp take care of it completely: you would declaratively define your deployment in .wasp and then just call `wasp deploy` ([github issue](https://github.com/wasp-lang/wasp/issues/169)).

+NOTE: Both the frontend and the backend need to know the URLs of each other, creating a circular dependency on your first deploy.
+The deployment process covered below deploys the backend first, followed by the frontend.
+If you do not know your frontend URL when deploying your backend, that is ok.
+That environment variable can be set after both are deployed as a last step.

 ## Generating deployable code
 ```
 wasp build